Damples06/WeatherWebApp/README.md

-# WeatherWebApp
+# Turkey Weather Hub

-WeatherWebApp is a Spring Boot application that provides weather information for cities.
+Turkey Weather Hub is a Spring Boot application that provides weather information for cities.
 It leverages Spring Data JPA for data persistence and integrates with external weather APIs to fetch real-time weather data.

 ## Table of Contents